apisnetworks/apiscp-bootstrapper/README.md

 curl https://raw.githubusercontent.com/apisnetworks/apnscp-bootstrapper/master/bootstrap.sh | bash -s - <api token> <optional common name>
 ```

-Alternatively, if you have the x509 key ("license.pem") available where <keyfile> is the absolute path.
+Alternatively, if you have the x509 key ("license.pem") available where &lt;keyfile&gt; is the absolute path.
 ```shell
 curl https://raw.githubusercontent.com/apisnetworks/apnscp-bootstrapper/master/bootstrap.sh | bash -s - -k <keyfile>
 ```

 ### Optional common name

-An optional common name may be specified after <api token>.
+An optional common name may be specified after &lt;api token&gt;.
 This is a 64 character long unique identifier that describes your certificate and may be any printable character.
 Emojis will be transcoded to their 4-byte sequence.
 Sorry 🍆!

 ## Setting initial configuration